 - One-for-one replacement of all public and private HUD-assisted units.
 Replacement units may be developed on-site or in the target neighborhood.
-However, replacement units may also be developed as far away as 25 miles if units are in an area that: - Does not have a concentration of minority populations and does not have a poverty rate above 40%. - Has access to transportation, economic opportunities, and other amenities. - Replacement units may be public housing units, Section 202 Elderly units, Section 811 units for people with disabilities, or Project-based Vouchers. - Tenant-based, Housing Choice Vouchers may be used to replace up to 50% of the public housing units if: - The vacancy rate for units affordable to low income households was greater than 7.3% in 2000 and greater than 8.7% in 2005-2009; - At least 50% of the vouchers currently in use are in neighborhoods with a poverty rate below 20%; and, - A minimum of 80% of the households issued vouchers successfully leased units within 120 days. - Each resident who wishes to return to the improved development may do so. - Residents who are relocated during redevelopment must be tracked until the transformed housing is fully occupied. - Existing residents must have access to the benefits of the improved neighborhood. - Resident involvement must be continuous, from the beginning of the planning process through implementation and management of the grant.
+However, replacement units may also be developed as far away as 25 miles if units are in an area that: - Does not have a concentration of minority populations and does not have a poverty rate above 40%. - Has access to transportation, economic opportunities, and other amenities. - Replacement units may be public housing units, Section 202 Elderly units, Section 811 units for people with disabilities, or project-based vouchers. - Tenant-based, Housing Choice Vouchers may be used to replace up to 50% of the public housing units if: - The project is located in a county/parish with a rental vacancy rate (as measured in the American Communities Survey 2008 to 2012 that exceeds the HUD conventional range for a "balanced" rental market by a percentage point or more for different markets. - At least 50% of the vouchers currently in use are in neighborhoods with a poverty rate below 20%. - A minimum of 80% of the households issued vouchers successfully leased units within 120 days. - Each resident who wishes to return to the improved development may do so. - Residents who are relocated during redevelopment must be tracked until the transformed housing is fully occupied. - Existing residents must have access to the benefits of the improved neighborhood. - Resident involvement must be continuous, from the beginning of the planning process through implementation and management of the grant.